 In this next section, we’ll take a look at top process improvement frameworks.

-Tool #19: Value stream mapping
+Process improvement tool #19: Value stream mapping

 A value stream map represents the process your product or service will go through from the moment you get the materials to the point where you hand your product/service to the customer.